ascholerChemeketa/cs160Reader/_sources/ComputerArchitecture/Processor.rst

 * The **arithmetic logic unit** (ALU) - the central processing unit that can perform mathematical and logic operations.
-* The **control unit** that directs the movement of instructions in and out of the processor and sends control signals to the ALU to make it perform the correct operation at any given point in time.
+* The **control unit** directs the movement of instructions in and out of the processor and sends control signals to the ALU to make it perform the correct operation at any given point in time.
 * The processor **registers** - small special-purpose storage areas used to store the information the ALU is working with.
 * The memory unit - not part of the processor - holds both data and instructions (program).
 To be used, this information must be transferred to registers.